KingMichaelPark/website/content/2023-02-15 Enter Entr.md

 ## Background

-Find yourself running a pytest command repeatadly trying to work out what a problem is and getting sick of clicking back on the terminal window where the output is and pressing arrow up to re-run the test?
+Find yourself running a pytest command repeatedly trying to work out what a problem is and getting sick of clicking back on the terminal window where the output is and pressing arrow up to re-run the test?
 Or even running tests in an IDE and sick of re-running the test